FarahMo77/InstaPay-System/README.md

 **H2 Database:** In-memory database for testing and demo purposes.<br>

-JUnit and Mockito: Frameworks for unit and integration testing.<br>
+**JUnit and Mockito:** Frameworks for unit and integration testing.